MathieuNls/bug-taxonomy/04_selection.md

-%!TEX root = ../bug-taxo.tex

-\subsection{Context Selection}
+## Context Selection

-The context of this study consists of the change history of 388 projects belonging to two software ecosystems, namely, Apache and Netbeans.
+The context of this study consists of the change history of 388 projects belonging to two software ecosystem, namely, Apache and Netbeans.
 Table \ref{table:datasets} reports, for each of them, (i) the number of projects analyzed, (ii) size ranges in terms of the number of classes and KLOC, (iii) the overall number of commits and issues analyzed, and (iv) the average, minimum, and maximum length of the projects' story (in years).

 \begin{table}[h]